doc-ai/tensorio/README.md

 [Tensor/IO Examples](https://github.com/doc-ai/tensorio/tree/master/examples)

 Part of this repository, a collection of jupyter notebooks showing how to build models that can be exported for inference and training on device with Tensor/IO.
-Also includes an iOS example application showing how to use each of those models on device.
+Also includes iOS and Android example applications showing how to use each of those models on device.

 #### iOS

 [Tensor/IO for iOS](https://github.com/doc-ai/tensorio-ios)

 Our Objective-C++ implementation of Tensor/IO, with support for Swift.
 Requires iOS 12.0+.
 Older versions of the framework support iOS 9.3+ and have been tested on devices as old as a 5th generation iPod touch (2012).
+Support TF Lite and TensorFlow backends.

 [Net Runner for iOS](https://github.com/doc-ai/net-runner-ios)